tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   Select "**Disk: Basic**" and enable "**Late initialization**" for page cache. "**Disk: Enhanced**" (where "**Late initialization**" is not available) in W3TC 0.9.5.1 seems to work good without any imcompatibility with this plugin.

 - [Vendi Cache](https://wordpress.org/plugins/vendi-cache/ "Vendi Cache &mdash; WordPress Plugins")
-  This was formerly built in Wordfence.
+  This plugin was formerly built in Wordfence.
 Select "**basic caching**" for Vendi Cache and **"mu-plugin" (ip-geo-block-mu.php)** for IP Geo Block.

-If your plugin serves page caching by `mod_rewrite` via `.htaccess` (e.g. WP Fastest Cache) or caching by `advanced-cache.php` [drop-in](https://make.wordpress.org/core/2016/08/13/global-overloading-in-advanced-cache-php/ "Global overloading in advanced-cache.php &#8211; Make WordPress Core") (e.g. Comet Cache) or your hosting provider serves page caching at server side, "**Blocking on front-end**" might lead to generate inconsistent pages.
+Other plugins adopting `mod_rewrite` (e.g. WP Fastest Cache) or `advanced-cache.php` [drop-in](https://make.wordpress.org/core/2016/08/13/global-overloading-in-advanced-cache-php/ "Global overloading in advanced-cache.php &#8211; Make WordPress Core") (e.g. Comet Cache) or other caching method at server side might serve a normal page.

+Thus your site would have less risk against the exploiting via vulnerable plugins and themes.

 For more details, please refer to some documents at "[Blocking on front-end](http://www.ipgeoblock.com/codex/#blocking-on-front-end 'Codex | IP Geo Block')".